yablochko8/delicious-domains/README.md

 TO DO:

-- try a higher quality AI model
+- log queries
-- logging
+- log likes & rejections

 - fix scrolling on EditInputsButton
 - different detail modal for invalid domains